sbancuz/Appunti/Stream oriented communication.md

 tags:
   - distributed_systems
 ---
+In this type of communication the temporal impact of the message matters, this is because this technique is used in the streaming of videos/sounds.

 A stream oriented communication works with [[Data streams]] and can be:
 - synchronous -> the is a max end-to-end delay for each unit in the data stream
 - asynchronous -> The items in a stream are transmitted one after the other